 We hope to see you there! π

-We are pleased to announce the first of our fall Lunchtime Talk Series: a chance for students and peers to hear from Photography Department faculty and staff, as they share their work.
+We are pleased to share the last of our fall Lunchtime Talk Series: a chance for students and peers to hear from Photography Department faculty and staff, as they share their work.

 Please feel free to bring your lunchβwe hope youβll join us! βΊοΈ